NitaCristian/NitaCristian.github.io/Lesson5/index.md

 Languages — spoken or programmed — are composed of statements that are executed one after another.
 All statements in C++ end with a semicolon (;), which defines the boundary of a statement.
 This is similar to the period (.) you add when ending a sentence in English.
-The next statement can start immediately after the semicolon, but for convenience and readability you often program successive statements on successive lines.

 ```c++
 int foo; // This is a statement